erikaulin/erikaulin.github.io/_posts/2015-08-23-Munki-SSL-part1.markdown

 ---
 title:  "Munki with SSL Part1"
 date:   2015-08-23 12:20:00
-description: Setup a Munki environment with Dockers .
+description: Setup a Munki environment with docker .
 ---

 ### Introduction
 In this tutorial I will cover how to setup an [Munki](https://www.munki.org/munki) environment with client SSL authentication.
-Hosting the munki data and web server in dockers and using a osx machine for populating data using [Autopkgr](https://github.com/lindegroup/autopkgr).
-Most guides out there use [Chef](https://www.chef.io) or [Puppet](https://puppetlabs.com) to push client configuration but I wanted to focus on dockers and have the possibility to move between solutions depending on situation and current infrastructure.
+Hosting the munki data and web server in docker and using a osx machine for populating data using [Autopkgr](https://github.com/lindegroup/autopkgr).
+Most guides out there use [Chef](https://www.chef.io) or [Puppet](https://puppetlabs.com) to push client configuration but I wanted to focus on docker and have the possibility to move between solutions depending on situation and current infrastructure.

 ***